eevo script

 Anti-Features

-No mutability
+No mutations

 - Mutations make programs difficult to predict and harder to read,

-increasing the mental load of every line of code
+increasing the mental load of every line of code.

-- Given the same code and data you always get the same result
+- Given the same code and data you always get the same result.

-- Prevents the mistakes that come from half constructed values
+- Prevents the mistakes that come from half constructed values.

-- Change should be modeled one way: function calls
+- Change should be modeled one way: function calls.

-- Removes circular references, making automatic reference counting easy
+- Removes circular references, making automatic reference counting easy.

 No dependencies (eg LLVM)

-- Dependencies are just someone else’s code, which silently increase the surface error of potential bugs
+- Dependencies are just someone else’s code, which silently increase the surface error of potential bugs.

-- Only relies on a C compiler and libc
+- Only relies on a C compiler and libc.

 No statements

-- Everything is an expression (
+- Everything is an expression:

 No keywords

-- All symbols are equal and can be redefined at will
+- All symbols are equal and can be redefined at will.

 No reader macros

-- Limit amount of the language that can be modified
+- Limit amount of the language that can be modified.

-- Should be easy to read anyone’s scripts
+- Should be easy to read anyone’s scripts.

 No exceptions

-- Errors are just regular values which have to be explicitly handled
+- Errors are just regular values which have to be explicitly handled.

 No multiple return values

-- Just return a list, and require callee to explicitly expand into multiple values
+- Just return a list, and require callee to explicitly expand into multiple values.

 No explicit return

-- Last item of procedure is always returned
+- Last item of procedure is always returned.

-- Use Void to explicitly avoid returning last value
+- Use Void to explicitly avoid returning last value.

 No arrays, linked lists, or tuples

-- Just pairs (2-tuples) and records
+- Just pairs (2-tuples) and records.

 No function currying

-- Functions only take one argument, but it is often a list of arguments
+- Functions only take one argument, but it is often a list of arguments.

-- You are welcome to write functions in the curry style, but the standard library is not written that way
+- You are welcome to write functions in the curry style, but the standard library is not written that way.

 No build systems